Welcome to our comparison of the best print on demand sites for artists.

 That said, if you just want to focus on one or two, we’d suggest building your own Sellfy store and using it to sell your print-on-demand merch.

-Or if you’d prefer to sell your artwork on a print on demand marketplace rather than through your own store, you can’t go wrong with Gelato.
+But if you’d prefer to sell your artwork on a print on demand marketplace rather than through your own store, you can’t go wrong with Gelato.
+It integrates easily with marketplaces like Etsy but it also integrates with ecommerce platforms like Shopify.